awadbilal/awadbilal/README.md

 ## I'm Bilal Avvad,

-### A full-time junior web developer 👨‍💻 working in a hybrid workspace.
+### A full-time Frontend developer 👨‍💻 working in a hybrid workspace who is also learning backend development and working in it as an intern.

 - 🌍  I'm a traveler between Kuwait & Turkey